*Note: The video above includes a USB Wall Adapter, which is not currently included with Arsenal purchases.*

 Next, use the included curly USB camera cable to connect Arsenal with your camera:

-- Plug one end of the cable into the port on the left side of Arsenal (opposite of the power button).
+- Plug the rectangular end of the cable into the port on the left side of Arsenal (opposite of the power button).
+Take care to orient the teeth of the cable facing downwards as pictured below.

 - Plug the other end of the cable into the USB port on your camera.